-King Władysław Jagiełło, who in July 1410 crossed Vistula in this place, on his way to Grunwald, prayed in Czerwińsk for the success of the war expedition.
-In the following years, the abbey witnessed many important political events, among others, Czerwińsk Privilege giving the knight inviolability of property without a court verdict, was accepted here.
+King Władysław Jagiełło, who in July 1410 crossed the Vistula River in Czerwińsk on his way to Grunwald battlefield, prayed at the monastery for the success of the war expedition.
+In the following years, the abbey witnessed many important political events, there was established here, among others, Czerwińsk Privilege, which giving immunity to the knighthood without a court judgment, in exchange for participating in the war with the Teutonic Order.

 The total change in the interior of the temple and the monastery buildings came with the baroque in the 17th century.
 Another change brought the 20th century.
 They were conservation works under the direction of Stefan Szyller, which restored the former magnificence of the temple – romanesque frescoes were discovered, towers and church facades were repaired.
 After the renovation, in 1923 the Salesians moved to Czerwińsk, who look after this place to this day.
 It was not until 1959-1970 that the reconstruction of the west wing of the monastery was completed.